 Clare Connors, JD

-After law school, Ms. Connors returned to Hawai‘i as a law clerk to United States District Court Judge David Alan Ezra.
-After the clerkship, Ms. Connors joined the Department of Justice (DOJ) as part of the Attorney General’s Honors program in Washington, D.C., under Attorney General John Ashcroft.
-While working as a trial attorney for DOJ’s Tax Division, she was detailed to the Eastern District of Virginia as a Special Assistant U.S. Attorney under Paul McNulty.
-In 2004, Ms. Connors returned home to Hawai‘i to work as an Assistant U.S. Attorney in the District of Hawai‘i under Ed Kubo.
-As an Assistant U.S. Attorney, she prosecuted a variety of crimes including white collar frauds, crimes against children, tax offenses, and money laundering.
+She later attended Harvard Law School and upon graduation, Ms. Connors returned to Hawai‘i to serve as a law clerk to United States District Judge David Alan Ezra.
+After the clerkship, Ms. Connors joined the Department of Justice (DOJ) as part of the Attorney General’s Honors program in Washington, D.C.
+While working as a trial attorney for DOJ’s Tax Division, she was detailed to the Eastern District of Virginia as a Special Assistant U.S. Attorney.

 Ms. Connors has tried a number of federal felony cases as well as handled appellate matters before both the Ninth Circuit and the Hawai‘i Supreme Court.
 Admitted in New York and Hawai‘i, she currently limits her practice to Hawai‘i’s state and federal courts.